 Step 1: How to Grow a Goatee

-Step 2: Choose a Trimmer
+Step 2: Use the Perfect Goatee Trimmer

 Depending on the type of circle beard you’ve chosen, you need to select the right trimmer to create the look.
-The All Purpose Gillette STYLER comes with three comb attachments, 6mm, 4mm, and 2mm.
+The Gillette Styler comes with three comb attachments, 6mm, 4mm, and 2mm.

-Step 3: Comb and Trim
+Step 3: Comb and Trim Your New Goatee

 Before you switch the trimmer on, be sure to comb your facial hair.
-This will help the trimmer to work along the hairs without clogging.
+This will help the trimmer to work along the hairs with less clogging.
 Trim along the full beard line, making sure all hairs are around 3-5mm long.

 Step 4: How to Shape a Goatee